morallito/jurimentaria-inteligente/documentacao/postgres.md

 # Connect to the postgress database
 postgres@user-pc:~$ psql
 # Create a new user
-postgres=# CREATE USER myuser WITH PASSWORD 'mypassword';
+postgres=# CREATE USER escavador WITH PASSWORD 'escavador';
 # Create a new database
 postgres=# CREATE DATABASE mydatabase;
 # Grant all privileges on database